A generalization of the Brown-Halmos theorems for the unit ball: Finite rank Berezin transform

 From the proof of Proposition \ref{T:finite_rank_Bu} we have the following result which might be of independent interest.

-\begin{corollary} Let $u\in L^1(\B_N)$ be of the form $u=\sum_{j=1}^{n}f_j\,\bar{g}_j$ with holomorphic $f_j, g_j$.
+\begin{corollary} Let $u\in L^1(\B_N,dV)$ be of the form $u=\sum_{j=1}^{n}f_j\,\bar{g}_j$ with holomorphic $f_j, g_j$.
 If $u$ is an eigenfunction of the invariant Laplacian with eigenvalue $\lambda$, then $\lambda=j(j-N)$ for some $j\in \lbrace 0, 1,\ldots, N\rbrace.$

-\end{corollary} \begin{proof} It is well known \cite[Theorem~4.2.4]{Ru} that eigenfunctions of $\inL$ are also eigenfunctions of $B$.
-Therefore, $B(u)$ has a finite rank.
-From the proof of Proposition \ref{T:finite_rank_Bu} as above, we have that $\DO(u)=0$ on $\B_N$.
-The desired result is immediate from the definition of $\DO$, which we recall here as
+\end{corollary} \begin{proof} It is well known \cite[Theorem~4.2.4]{Ru} that eigenfunctions of $\inL$ are also eigenfunctions of $B_0$ (the unweighted Berezin transform).
+Therefore, $B_0(u)$ has a finite rank.
+From the proof of Proposition \ref{T:finite_rank_Bu} as above (in the case $\gamma = 0$), we have that $\DO^{*}(u)=0$ on $\B_N$, where